clararajadel/jupyter-datacube-docker-singularity/README.md

     **Notes about Dockerfile**

     - The base image is Ubuntu to work with Linux (but python base image I think also includes linux software).
     - The new working environment is /app.
-That is why the entrypoint.sh order includes /app in the config.
+That is why the entrypoint.sh order includes /app/opt in the config.
 (ENV: declare the name of environmental variables and WORKDIR: specifies the work environment)
     - Python and pip are installed
     - I need an environment, if not libraries such as scikit-learn won't work.
 The issue is because singularity doesn't work as docker regarding isolating the system.
 So, when using singularity, it is needed to install package or copy your data/files into a location where your user account has the permission.
 The normal place is "/opt", where all users have the rw access:  /opt is for "the installation of add-on application software packages".  /usr/local is "for use by the system administrator when installing software locally".
-    - Then are followed the instructions to install datacube by the documentation: https://datacube-core.readthedocs.io/en/latest/ops/ubuntu.html#python-venv-installation.
+    - Then are followed instructions to install datacube by the documentation: https://datacube-core.readthedocs.io/en/latest/ops/ubuntu.html#python-venv-installation.
 Moreover the documentation recommends making the installation in a virtual environment (odc), in this case we use: /opt.
-    - After that gdal is installed.
+    - After gdal is installed.
 Datacube doesn't need GDAL but we use it in our project.
-    - Pip installs the requirements.txt libraries.
+    - Pip installs requirements.txt libraries.
-    - The final command is for reading the entrypoint.sh.
+    - Final command reads entrypoint.sh.
 You have to write all the filepath if you want to run the code (with Singularity is not possible writing: ./scripts/entrypoint.sh).
     - All commands that include <DEBIAN_FRONTEND=noninteractive> are created to avoid interaction while building the image.
     ---
 ### Docker Image
-- **Build the image**: In the terminal, inside the folder where is the Dockerfile type:
+- **Build image**: In the terminal, inside the folder where is Dockerfile type:
 ```
 $ docker build -t eodc-jupyter -f Dockerfile .
 ```